openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 ```
 2. Resubmit and switch back to GNA_HW expecting that the competing application has finished.

-> **NOTE:** This method is deprecated, since a new mode automatic QoS mode has been introduced in 2021.4.1 release of OpenVINO (see below).
+> **NOTE:** This method is deprecated since a new automatic QoS mode has been introduced in 2021.4.1 release of OpenVINO™ (see below).

-## GNA3 Automatic QoS feature on Windows*
+## GNA3 Automatic QoS Feature on Windows*

 Starting with 2021.4.1 release of OpenVINO and 1361 version of Windows* GNA driver, a new execution mode (GNA_HW_WITH_SW_FBACK) is introduced
 to assure that workloads satisfy real-time execution.
 In this mode, the GNA driver automatically falls back on CPU for a particular infer request